 THE CHOCOLATE NAKED CAKE

-IN CASE YOU WANT TO MAKE A NAKED CAKE
+IN CASE YOU WANT TO MAKE Your Own

 I am the type of person who basically fails at every cake I try to make.
 In fact, I have only succeeded at exactly one cake—a strawberry lemonade cake with blue icing, as requested by my then three-year-old for his birthday party.
 Outside of that cake experience, I have no other memories of ever successfully creating anything that could pass as a beautiful cake.